triphanvn/Viz-Project2-TrendAnalysis/proposal.md

 Our primary motivation behind creating this tool is to build a practical, user-friendly dashboard that can provide immediate, meaningful insights into trending keywords.
 We want this tool to be accessible to individuals, even those without a technical background, to help them quickly grasp public interest in various topics.
 This dashboard will not only present trends over time but also break down data by subregions, offering localized insights.
 Additionally, it will explore correlations between keywords, making it easier to draw conclusions and identify patterns.

-The dashboard aims to address the following key applications:
+The following are some applications:
 - **Business and Marketing**: Companies can use the tool to gauge the popularity of their products, services, or brands, and adjust their strategies accordingly.
 - **Public Interest**: Researchers and policymakers can track the evolution of public interest in various topics over time, helping them better understand societal shifts.
 - **Forecasting**: By analyzing historical trends, this tool can assist in forecasting the future popularity of specific keywords or topics.